Morgan Stanley Maintains Integral Ad Science Holding (IAS) Overweight Recommendation

 As of April 24, 2023, the average one-year price target for Integral Ad Science Holding is 16.01.
 The forecasts range from a low of 14.14 to a high of $18.90.
-The average price target represents an increase of 0.40% from its latest reported closing price of 15.95.
+The average price target represents a decrease of 3.53% from its latest reported closing price of 16.60.

 See our leaderboard of companies with the largest price target upside.